-Diquat bromide is a non-selective, fast acting herbicide and plant growth regulator causing injury only to the part of the plant to which it is applied.
+- 34. Diquat bromide is a non-selective, fast acting herbicide and plant growth regulator causing injury only to the part of the plant to which it is applied.
 EXTOXNET states it is considered moderately toxic via ingestion with cows being particularly sensitive.
 Diquat is also considered moderately toxic via exposure to the skin.
 Chronic effects include damage to the eyes and skin.
-Ingested and dermal doses of Diquat are rapidly excreted from the body with complete elimination after 4 days by rats.
+Ingested and dermal doses of Diquat are rapidly excreted from the body with complete elimination after 4 days by rats. - 35.
 The chemical is considered slightly to moderately toxic to birds and moderately to practically non-toxic to fish and aquatic invertebrates.
-However, certain fish species have been found to suffer significant respiratory stress at diquat concentrations in water similar to those used for aquatic vegetation control (Johnson and Finley 1980).
+However, certain fish species have been found to suffer significant respiratory stress at diquat concentrations in water similar to those used for aquatic vegetation control (Johnson & Finley, 1980). - 36.
 The majority of toxicology studies on Diquat have been classical acute or chronic exposure mortality assays.
-However, this approach has been criticised as unrealistic given the very short periods of exposure wrought by rapid sorption to particles (Clayton 2021).
-Based on the application instructions for some Diquat based products for aquatic plants in water, exposure may take the form of multiple short term pulses (McCuaig, Martynuik, and Marlatt 2020).
+However, this approach has been criticised as unrealistic given the very short periods of exposure wrought by rapid sorption to particles (Clayton, 2021).
+Based on the application instructions for some Diquat based products for aquatic plants in water, exposure is more likely to take the form of multiple short term pulses (McCuaig et al., 2020). - 37.
 Bouetard et al. (2013) found results indicative of oxidative stress in the cosmopolitan water snail Lymnea stagnalis after a single short exposure.
-A subsequent study found that repeat doses of Diquat altered cellular level processes in juvenile Rainbow trout that had implications for growth rates (McCuaig, Martynuik, and Marlatt 2020).
-However, both these studies make that point that the effects on benthic macroinvertebrates and potentially fish have not been adequately assessed (Emmett 2002).
+A subsequent study found that repeat doses of Diquat altered cellular level processes in juvenile Rainbow trout that had implications for growth rates (McCuaig et al., 2020).
+However, both these studies make that point that the effects on benthic macroinvertebrates and potentially fish have not been adequately assessed (Emmett, 2002).

-Field based studies on the negative effects of Diquat have typically found no response to the target organism (Breckles and Kilgour 2018).
-Neither aquatic invertebrate community structure nor amphibian growth and condition showed any effect in separate studies (Cooke 1977; Wilson 1968).
-A study in New Zealand examined the effects on Diquat exposed Shortfin Eel (Anguilla australis) in the Avon River, Christchurch, during the treatment of a weed infestation.
-Various measures of stress were taken and no response to herbicide application detected (Tremblay 2004).
+- 38. Field based studies on the negative effects of Diquat have typically found no response to the target organism (Breckles & Kilgour, 2018).
+Neither aquatic invertebrate community structure nor amphibian growth and condition showed any effect in separate studies (Cooke, 1977; Wilson, 1968).
+A study in New Zealand examined the effects of Diquat exposed Shortfin Eel (Anguilla australis) in the Avon River, Christchurch, during the treatment of a weed infestation.
+Various measures of stress were taken and no response to herbicide application detected (Tremblay, 2004). - 39.
 It should be noted that Diquat was banned by the EU in 2019 based on concerns related to the exposure of bystanders, residents and birds.
-The use of diquat in the EU remains a topic of considerable controversy.

-Diquat is considered to be highly persistent in soils because it binds so strongly to organic matter and clay particles.
+The use of diquat in the EU remains a topic of considerable controversy. - 40.
+Diquat is considered to be highly persistent in soils because it binds so strongly to organic matter and clay particles (EXTOXNET).
 It may remain present for long periods of time (months), but it is considered biologically inactive whilst bound.
 When applied to water the chemical disappears rapidly due to particle binding.
-Diquat is rapidly absorbed into plant tissues, but kills the tissue immediately preventing further movement of the compound around the plant.
-While it would not be considered appropriate to swim or gather aquatic food source immediately after the application of diquat, the rapid sorption of the compound to particles and consequent non-mobility in the environment or bioaccumulation mean these activities will be safe after an elapsed period of time.

-A Canterbury specific survey of stream bed sediments and water in 2019 found Diquat at zero out of 8 sites (Authors obs.).
+Diquat is rapidly absorbed into plant tissues but kills the tissue immediately preventing further movement of the compound around the plant.
+While it would not be considered appropriate to swim or gather aquatic food sources immediately after the application of diquat, the rapid sorption of the compound to particles and consequent non-mobility in the environment or bioaccumulation mean these activities will be safe after an elapsed period of time.
+A Canterbury specific survey of stream bed sediments and water in 2019 found Diquat at zero out of 8 sites (unpublished Canterbury Regional Council data).